 This Sanding Block came in handy, as did a pack of popsicle sticks which are flexible enough to bend over the fretboard radius.
 Strips of paper in each grade were glued to the back of a stick, and the sanding stick used to flat sand the fretboard while maintaining the radius that the lacquer had naturally followed, and smoothing the lacquer over the vinyl surface to the point where it is indistinguishable by touch.

 The guitar was then assembled.
-There are hundreds of thousands if not millions of pages online covering the assembly of a Strat in just about every configuration imaginable, so we won’t cover old ground here.
+There are hundreds of thousands if not millions of pages online covering the assembly of a Strat in just about every configuration possible, so I won’t cover old ground here.
 Bridge alignment is the most important consideration here, though the position of the scratch plate makes this particularly easy.
 Careful setup of the trem claw and tension springs is also essential, as is correctly aligning the string holes in the rear cover plate with the 6 holes in the underside of the bridge.

-And there we have it.
-Finally after months of designing, planning, painting and polishing, the Bat Strat is born.
+Finally, after months of designing, planning, painting and polishing, the Bat Strat is born.
 For more images and eventual audio samples once I have completed a setup, see the Bat Strat Project Page.
 Until next time…